A Vietnamese folk song says:

 (“Can Tho has white rice and clear water – Anyone comes to the city doesn’t want to leave”.)

 Can Tho is full of foods and specialty dishes which attract lots of travelers.
 What to eat in Can Tho?
-Following are list of foods that you should not miss:
+The following is a list of Can Tho foods that you should not miss on your Mekong Delta Trip:

 Sa Dec dry clear rice noodles – What to eat in Can Tho?